Universal-Basic-Compute/serenissima/backend/docs/ais.md

    - Existing contracts may be ended if no longer beneficial
    - Contract details include resource type, hourly amount, and price

-5. An admin notification is created with statistics about all public sell decisions, showing the resources being sold by each AI user
+5. An admin notification is created with statistics about all public sell decisions, showing the resources being sold by each AI citizen

 #### Economic Impact: